garuggiero/Italian-Datasets-for-AV/README.md

---base_path BASE PATH  .tsv file with the diaries corpus --n N                  number of words to be considered per each author/instance --gender GENDER        one of the gender subsets: mixed, females or males --entities ENTITIES    *yes*, if text must include named entities, *no* if entities must be replaced by their labels --downsize DOWNSIZE    *yes* if pool of authors needs to be downsized
+--base_path BASE PATH  .tsv file with the diaries corpus --n N                  number of words to be considered per each author/instance --gender GENDER        one of the gender subsets: mixed, females or males --entities ENTITIES    yes, if text must include named entities, *no* if entities must be replaced by their labels --downsize DOWNSIZE    yes if pool of authors needs to be downsized
 ```

 ## Structure